joelweiss/ChangeTracking/README.md

 // Will be true if there are any changed items, added items or deleted items in the collection. bool isChanged = trackable.IsChanged;

-// Will retrun all items with ChangeTrackingStatus of Unchanged IEnumerable<Order> unchangedOrders = trackable.UnchangedItems;
+// Will return all items with ChangeTrackingStatus of Unchanged IEnumerable<Order> unchangedOrders = trackable.UnchangedItems;
-// Will retrun all items that were added to the collection - with ChangeTrackingStatus of Added IEnumerable<Order> addedOrders = trackable.AddedItems;
+// Will return all items that were added to the collection - with ChangeTrackingStatus of Added IEnumerable<Order> addedOrders = trackable.AddedItems;
-// Will retrun all items with ChangeTrackingStatus of Changed IEnumerable<Order> changedOrders = trackable.ChangedItems;
+// Will return all items with ChangeTrackingStatus of Changed IEnumerable<Order> changedOrders = trackable.ChangedItems;
-// Will retrun all items that were removed from the collection - with ChangeTrackingStatus of Deleted IEnumerable<Order> deletedOrders = trackable.DeletedItems;
+// Will return all items that were removed from the collection - with ChangeTrackingStatus of Deleted IEnumerable<Order> deletedOrders = trackable.DeletedItems;

 // Will Accept all the changes in the collection and its items, deleted items will be cleared and all items ChangeTrackingStatus will be Unchanged